icann/root-metrics/rssac-047.md

 ### 4.5 Spoofing Protections

 Vantage points must take reasonable steps to prevent acceptance of spoofed responses.
-Vantage point software must use proper source port randomization, `[uym]` query id randomization, `[wsb]` optional “0x20” mixed case, `[zon]` __NOT DONE IN THE IMPLEMENTATION__ and proper query and response matching. `[doh]` DNS Cookies may be used as a lightweight DNS transaction security mechanism that provides limited protection to DNS servers and clients. `[ujj]`
+Vantage point software must use proper source port randomization, `[uym]` query id randomization, `[wsb]` optional “0x20” mixed case, `[zon]` __Not currently implemented__ and proper query and response matching. `[doh]` DNS Cookies may be used as a lightweight DNS transaction security mechanism that provides limited protection to DNS servers and clients. `[ujj]`

 If vantage points detect malicious or spoofed traffic, such events should be recorded and logged so that manual inspection of measurements can be performed and disregarded if necessary.